 First the registration process was super annoying.
 We were supposed to be in Palazzo dei congressi for registration.
 Cart and I were not interested in looking at any other booths there.
 Our idea was to head to the registration area and get out.
 However after we’ve registered, and made our way towards where we entered, we were blocked by the minders who insisted that we follow and carry on with the path.

-“Why?”
 We were completely flummoxed.
 “The exit is right over there!”
 We pointed.
 We just wanted to get out of there.
-I didn’t make sense that we had to walk ALL around the maze when we could just get out at the beginning.
+It didn’t make sense that we had to walk ALL around the maze when we could just get out at the beginning.

 I was getting upset.
-Even more so from Cart.
-We felt forced to walk through ALL the booths (and they were not that cheap either).
+We were forced to walk through ALL the booths (and they were not that cheap either).
 The fact that all the paths were cordoned so that NO ONE could have a short cut made it even more off putting.

 I understand that this is an event for charity, but we were volunteering our money and our time and we deserve a little more respect than that.
 With absolutely no malice intended, but I really feel unsatisfied and I don’t think that I’d participate again next year.